The-Haven01/Nordic-Social-Icons/README.md

 # Nordic Icons
-Icons I made for many Social Platforms.
-I will add more every so often.
+Icons for many Social Platforms.
+Can be used in websites as hyperlinks to socials.